gingerbeardman/Macro/Macro.novaextension/README.md

 ## Recording

-A nofication will signal recording has begun.
-When done, you select Stop and the macro will be automatically saved to the sidebar.
-You can then replay, compress, delete, etc. the recorded macro.
+A notification will signal recording has begun.
+When done, you select the Stop button in the notification and the macro will be automatically saved to the sidebar.

+You can also start the recording using the sidebar icons, or command, but it will always need to be stopped through the notification.

+After recording you can choose to replay, compress, copy, delete, etc. each macro.

 ### Actions